 New to DIY?
 Download our free 5 Steps to Getting Start with DIY guide!

 Sketch out your design using chalk.
 Once you get the design where you want, go over it with painters tape.
-If you want some design inspiration, be sure to download the 6 free design ideas at the bottom of this post.

 Sand all of your boards using 120 grit sandpaper or higher.